Zinenda/AM_FERMINO/collections/_servicos/environmental-consulting.md

 ---
 title: Environmental Consulting
+lang: en
 icon: exclamation-circle
-lang: en
 ---

-Accomplishment of environmental consulting work in several areas.

-AM Fermino has already carried out environmental impact assessments of several projects in areas, with more emphasis on mining activities and other natural resources.
+We carry out a variety of environmental consultancy work.
+AM Fermino has carried out environmental impact assessments of various projects with more emphasis on mining activities and other natural resources.